 David Wypij, PhD

 Dr. David Wypij is an associate professor of pediatrics at Harvard Medical School, associate professor in biostatistics at Harvard T.H.
 Chan School of Public Health, and senior biostatistician at Boston Children’s Hospital.
-He focuses on leadership and active collaboration in pediatric clinical trials and observational studies in cardiology and cardiac surgery, ICU management, and neurodevelopment and in biostatistical education and administration.
+He focuses on leadership and active collaboration in pediatric clinical trials and observational studies in cardiology and cardiac surgery, ICU management, neurodevelopment, and biostatistical education and administration.
 He earned his PhD at Cornell University.

 At Boston Children’s, Dr. Wypij has collaborated on a series of randomized clinical trials and follow-up studies that compare the incidence of brain injury after operative strategies in infant heart surgery.
 The focus has been on neurodevelopment as measured through neuropsychological and psychiatric testing, neurologic evaluation, and brain assessment by magnetic resonance imaging, postoperatively through young adulthood.
 He has collaborated on pediatric cardiology follow-up studies with the International Cardiac Collaborative on Neurodevelopment (ICCON) and currently with the Cardiac Neurodevelopmental Outcome Collaborative (CNOC).
 Dr. Wypij has also worked on many other studies with investigators from the Departments of Adolescent Medicine, Cardiology, Cardiac Surgery, Medicine, Neurology, Psychiatry, and Radiology at Boston Children’s Hospital.